Treefort Music Fest: 2021

 Proof of COVID-19 vaccination and/or a negative result was required of all performers, staffers, attendees and volunteers.
 Ticket sales were limited, particularly given that triage crisis standards of care had only days prior been implemented statewide.
 Despite the ongoing pandemic, many artists originally scheduled to play the 2020 festival did in fact play the 2021 festival, including Japanese Breakfast, Built to Spill, Mannequin Pussy, and a huge selection of local and regional artists.
 Masks were required at all indoor venues, with very high compliance from audience members at most shows, including outdoor shows that drew crowds.
 At the event, 695 attendees were tested on-site (18 of whom tested positive and were sent home to quarantine themselves), 80–85% were fully vaccinated, and 76 free vaccinations were given.
 There were 15,475 total attendees over the five days, a decrease of approximately 40% vis-à-vis the prior two festivals.

 2022

 The festival returned to nearly its pre-COVID attendance, with a larger line-up and more five-day pass-holders than ever before; the headliners were Surf Curse, Unknown Mortal Orchestra, Dinosaur Jr., and more.

 2023

 The festival injects a record-breaking $11M into the local economy, in part due to the soggy weather.

 2024

 Nearly 500 bands feature, including 37 international artists from Australia, Iceland, Japan, Malawi, New Zealand, and Ukraine.
 A local ad agency sets up an augmented reality installation at the mural-laden Freak Alley, "Freakfort"; unusually its patrons do not know which band (and their schedules) any particular mural or graffiti their smartphones shall serendipitously invoke.
-Hackfort, as always, demonstrated the shared ethos of lock-picking and cybersecurity and held several tech seminars.
+Hackfort demonstrated the shared ethos of lock-picking and cybersecurity and held several tech seminars.

+2025

+Treefort turned a profit for the first time since the Covid-19 pandemic, injected $15.8 million into the local economy, and generated approximately $1.4 million in local and state taxes.
+The festival, was still finding its footing after its move to Julia Davis Park in 2023, saw its attendance increase approximately 20% from the previous year, and enjoyed its highest gross since its inauguration in 2012.
+Nearly 440 artists from 34 U.S. states and 18 countries (including but not limited to Australia, Japan, Mexico, Colombia, Chile, Peru, Brazil, and Canada) were scheduled.

+2026

+Over 500 artists were scheduled at more than thirty venues, and thirteen thematic "forts" were featured.
+Numerous events and/or venues were free and open to the public.
+On the high end, for the first time a "Secret Handshake VIP Pass" was on offer for $1499.